 Temporary Medical Permit (TM) - A Temporary Medical permit will be issued upon receipt of documentation stating the time period for the exception, not to exceed six months.
 A Temporary Medical parking permit requires a valid University permit.
 Temporary Medical permits are valid on a first come first serve basis in any Zone space excluding Reserved or spaces.

 If you have special requirements for mobility, you must contact the Equal Opportunity, Affirmative Action, and Disability Services Department (EAD).
-EAD will coordinate with the Office of Traffic & Parking to determine the best solution for your needs.
+EAD will coordinate with the Office of Parking Services to determine the best solution for your needs.
 They can be reached at (615) 322–4705.

 Motorcycles, Mopeds, Scooters, etc.A Permit is required for ALL vehicles parking on the Vanderbilt University Campus.
 Motorcycles, motorized bicycles, motor scooters and mopeds are required to display “U” permits.
 Parking is authorized in designatrd areas only.
 Motorcycle, motorized bicycle, motor scooter and moped parking areas can be found on the Motorcycle parking map as designated by the motorcycle symbols.
 For more detail information POLICY.
 Scooters and motorcycles are not allowed to operate on sidewalks, walkways or simular pathways.